prsbrc/Miscellaneous/README.md

 CRYPT, CRYPTIFSCL and CRYPTIFSC1: encrypt or decrypt streamfiles via openssh and tdes

-AUFAN2RG, AUFAN2DF shows how to make a autorefreshing subfileprogram with DTAQ
+AUFAN2RG, AUFAN2DF shows how to make a autorefreshing subfileprogram with DTAQ (example).